Sysco Corporation [SYY] – Why is it on the decline. A Focus on Fundamental Analysis?

 Shifting the focus to workforce efficiency, Sysco Corporation [SYY] earns $871,216 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 14.42 and its Total Asset Turnover is 3.34.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.81 and its Current Ratio is 1.33.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 0.64, which indicates that it is 5.15% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 31.54.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 0.68, which indicates that it is 6.50% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 20.16.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Sysco Corporation [SYY] a Reliable Buy?